 The Township's business-type activity includes the Willows Fund, which accounts for the program activity at the mansion.
 Specifically, since the late 1970's the programming activity at the Willows Mansion included the rental of the facility for special events, weddings, birthday parties, social gatherings, school district events and other events.
-As reported on Table 1 above, the total business-type activities' net position at December 31, 2020 was \$675,712.
+As reported on Table 1 above, the total business-type activities' net position on December 31, 2021 was \$629,466.
 The growth in net position since 2017 represents assets being transferred as part of the Township obligations under a lease agreement with the Willows Park Preserve.
 In 2018, the Board entered into an agreement with the Willows Park Preserve, a non-profit organization who exists for the sole purpose of renovating and operating the Willows mansion.
 The twenty-nine year agreement allows the Willows Park Preserve to take over the operation of the mansion in a similar capacity as the Township's role from the 1970's through 2010.

-Table 2 highlights the Township's revenue and expenditures for the fiscal years ended December 31, 2020 and 2019.
-These two main components are subtracted to yield the change in net position.
+Table 2 highlights the Township's revenue and expenditures for the fiscal years ended December 31, 2021 and 2020.
 This table utilizes the full accrual method of accounting.